|

 CHATTANOOGA,

-Tenn.
-Roberta Ann Shannon Ward, 67, Chattanooga, Tenn.,
+Tenn. — Roberta Ann Shannon Ward, 67, Chattanooga, Tenn., died Tuesday, June

-of Tennessee at Chattanooga.
-She taught English for 22 years
+Tennessee at Chattanooga.
+She taught English for 22 years at Girls

-(Dale); brother, Patrick Shannon (Sue); and many nieces and nephews.
+and Kathy Bookwalter (Dale); brother, Patrick Shannon (Sue); and many nieces

-parents, Robert and Sylvia Shannon; and her granddaughter, Virginia
+Robert and Sylvia Shannon; and her granddaughter, Virginia Ward Chambers.

 |